hostingwithdocker/gatewaywithkong/README.md

 4. Run `docker-compose up -d`
 5. Check `docker-compose ps`.
 If there are less than 3 containers up, then run `docker-compose down` and up again.
-If 3 container are up.
+Until 3 containers are up.
 Continue the next step.
 6. Wait a moment then down the stack: `docker-compose down` then you done the installation.

 > If you meet any problems, let remove the directory `/postgres` the repeat the step 1